Join CSFI on LinkedIn,

 CSFI Cyber Threat Intelligence Student Internship Program

-This is a part-time, unpaid internship with the opportunity to work with government entities and individuals from around the world, as well as in various CSFI locations in Virginia and satellite locations in Europe.
-The program is designed to provide substantive learning in the cyber threat intelligence realm, a niche field with growing importance.
+This is a part-time, unpaid internship with the opportunity to collaborate with government entities and individuals from around the world, as well as at various CSFI locations in Virginia and satellite offices in Europe.
+The program is designed to provide substantive learning in the cyber threat intelligence realm, a niche field with growing global importance.

 Eligibility Requirements